premnirmal/StockTicker/README.md

 ## Future versions
 *Future versions will include:*
-- Ability to set a custom refresh interval
 - Ability to pick indices such as **^DJI**.
 - Ability to change the app theme and colors